cnewman402/myHAsetup/README.md

 lovelace:
   mode: yaml
 ```
-Then I add the resources.
+Then I add the resources directly to the configuration.

 ```yaml
 # /=======================\